buetcse17/Zoom-Meetings-Auto-Join/readme.md

 If there is any zoom meeting available in the list of data.py, then the meetings will be opened automatically in time.
 ### Note :
 The meetings links I'm using are most probably correct.
 Make your modifications while necessary (it is not automatically updated).
 And here is a while loop used which has a pause of 30sec to reduce unnecessary continuous running , so there can be a 30sec late of joining meetings.
+This script won't automatically leave meetings (as it can be unexpected/dangerous).

 #### Run this script on a terminal on background and don't use this tab while this is running.